fredericcormier/IMOStyledTableViewController/README.md

 ####B - Dictionary

-Although it's a good idea to use the style sheet strategy when all your Table View Controllers should use the same style, you might use the dictionary approach to customize just that very single Table View Controller.
+Although it's a good idea to use the style sheet strategy when all your Table View Controllers should use the same style, you might use the dictionary approach to customize that very single Table View Controller that may differ from the rest.
-Just call the `-initWithStyle:styleSheet:`method and pass a dictionary of key/value 's to it:
+Use the `-initWithStyle:styleSheet:`method and pass a dictionary of key/value 's to it:
 ```objective-c
 NSDictionary *plainStyleSheet =
 @{